 We left Seattle at the end of 2017.
 We spent the winter in a “cohousing” community in Miami, Florida, designed specifically for digital nomads.

 Looking for a “points” travel credit card?
 We use Chase Sapphire Preferred — and by your using this link, you get 60,000 free miles and also support this newsletter!

 And we loved it.
 We loved the newfound simplicity and intentionality of our lives.
 We were carrying everything we owned with us, so in order to buy something new, we literally had to get rid of something old.

-We've had lots of crazy adventures along the way.
-Some were scary, like the time our apartment in Bulgaria caught on fire.
-Or when our plane across the Atlantic caught on fire and had to make an emergency landing in Boston.
+We've had lots of crazy adventures as we’ve traveled.
+Some were scary, like the time our plane across the Atlantic caught on fire and had to make an emergency landing.
+In Bulgaria, our apartment caught on fire too.
 (At this point, we're not a big fan of fire.)

 Of course, most of our adventures were much less frightening: midnight gondola rides in Malta, hiking the impossibly steep Swiss Alps, and bike-riding through the rice fields in Vietnam (okay, here we had to dodge the occasional water buffalo, but at least none of them were on fire!).